kensnyder/poly-crypto/README.md

 As of January 2019, the industry standard for hashing passwords is bcrypt.
 These 3 libraries can hash and verify one another's hashes: Python's bcrypt, PHP's password_hash function, npm's bcrypt-js

-### Hashing

-When one-way hashing is needed, sha256 and sha512 are good bets.
-PolyHash also provides md5 and sha1 hashing functions for working with existing systems that use those.

 ### urandom

 Cryptographic randomness is hard.
 These 3 sources can provide good randomness: Python's os.urandom()